 “Give it,” she said.

 Shit.
 She said I could come, but I wouldn't get any of the reward.
-Come on, loot doesn’t count, does it?
+I’d be fine sharing, but that’s not a sharing face she’s making.
 This fucking sucks.

 Carten gave him an apologetic look but didn't argue on his behalf.
 He picked up his shields and started towards the tunnel to the higher chamber.
 Lavarro cut off any further discussion by moving to follow the big man up the tunnel.